cjshelton/portfolio/src/blog-posts/2021-11-23-my-experience-with-typescript/index.md

     lock: () => console.log("House locked!")
 }

-// Create a function for each type. const lockHouse = (house: House) => house.lock();
+// Create a locking function for each type. const lockHouse = (house: House) => house.lock();
 const lockCar = (car: Car) => car.lock();

-// Attempt to pass the all of the objects to the `lockHouse` function.
+// Attempt to pass both objects to the `lockHouse` function.
 All OK. lockHouse(house);
 lockHouse(car);

-// Attempt to pass all of the objects to the `lockVehicle` function.
+// Attempt to pass both objects to the `lockVehicle` function.
 We get a Type Error. lockCar(car);
 lockCar(house); // Type Error
 ```